asokratis/python-currency-anywhere/README.md

 * **sort_by_symbol**: By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
 This flag overrides the default sorting with currency symbol in ascending order and then by date in ascending order.
 * **output_fluctuation**: Sorts output in the same format as flag parameter sort_by_symbol and displays fluctuation data by adding the following two columns within the output: perc_diff and difference.

-**[1]** If its still available, [fixer offers additional features for free to legacy users](https://fixer.io/signup/legacy), such as the ability to use any currency as your base and SSL support.
+**[1]** If its still available, [fixer offers paid membership features for free to legacy users](https://fixer.io/signup/legacy), such as the ability to use any currency as your base and SSL support.

 ### Output
 **1. currency_name** (Currency Name)<br>